-Video conference interpretation bridges the language gap between participants in a video conference.
+Video conference interpreting bridges the language gap between participants in a video conference.
 It allows participants to communicate effectively with one another, making sure everyone understands what is being said.

-Due to the growing adoption and improvement of video conference technology and the increasing globalisation of the marketplace, the need for remote video interpreting services for language or BSL is growing significantly.
-This article will help you understand how the process works, the equipment you will need and highlight the main benefits of video conference interpretation.
+There has been a growing adoption and improvement of video conference technology and increasing globalisation of the marketplace.
+This means the need for remote video interpreting services for language or BSL is growing significantly.

 Remote video interpreting

-The remote video interpretation process is pretty straightforward.
-You will work with a remote interpreter who will join the video call along with all other participants and provide a live translation service for everyone on the call.
-Alternatively, remote video interpreters can also be used in face-to-face meetings too.
+The remote video interpreting process is pretty straightforward.
+The remote interpreter will join your video call along with all other participants and provide a live interpreting service.
+Alternatively, remote video interpreters can also be used in face-to-face meetings, too.
 They’ll provide the translation virtually via video call, whilst all other participants are in the same room.

 It is important interpreters can see and hear all other participants on the call, as gestures and non-verbal signs, as well as the speech itself, can help improve the accuracy and quality of the translation.

-There are two main types of video conference interpretation available:
+There are two main types of video conference interpreting available:

-- BSL interpretation for participants who are deaf or hard of hearing
+- BSL interpreting for participants who are deaf or hard of hearing

 For language interpretations, the video conference interpreter will provide a live translation of everyone’s speech, which can be sent to an individual or distributed among participants.
 On video conferences with multiple languages involved, this process is repeated for each language pairing – so if there are three languages being spoken on the call, then you would have two interpreters working at once.

-Alternatively, for BSL video interpretations, interpreters will provide a live sign language interpretation of the video conference.
+Alternatively, for BSL video interpreting, interpreters will provide a live sign language interpreting of the video conference.

 What equipment do I need for video conference interpreting?